GOP Leaders Mull Giving Up on Obamacare Repeal, Getting Much Else Done in 2018

 According to The Hill, there was no mention of Obamacare repeal during last weekend’s GOP strategy session at Camp David, and plans for welfare or entitlement reform were drastically scaled back.
 “It was a little different than what I anticipated,” Senator John Cornyn said.
 “In other words, it’s not Medicare, Social Security, entitlement reform; it is more, workforce training.”

 Though the odds were already against them, some Republicans were dismayed by the report that leaders might abandon reconciliation in 2018.
-“It’s legislative malpractice to throw reconciliation out the window,” Dan Holler, vice president of Heritage Action, told Politico.
+“It’s legislative malpractice to throw reconciliation out the window,” Dan Holler, vice-president of Heritage Action, told Politico.

 Most congressional Republicans, however, probably won’t mind that their party won’t be trying to take away people’s health insurance in an election year — especially because the Trump administration can keep undermining the law.
 A separate Politico report reveals that when the House was making its initial, unsuccessful push to repeal Obamacare in March, top Trump administration officials showed House Freedom Caucus members a one-page list of ten planned executive actions to sabotage the Affordable Care Act.
 (This was likely the second of three hazy “prongs” that Republicans kept talking about.)

-Seven of the policies – including shortening the enrollment period and letting states decide what “essential health benefits” insurers must cover – have already been enacted.
-The Trump administration has yet to try encouraging states to build less robust insurance exchanges, and restricting health care providers from steering patients to Obamacare plans instead of Medicaid.
+Seven of the policies — including shortening the enrollment period and letting states decide what “essential health benefits” insurers must cover — have already been enacted.
+The Trump administration has yet to try encouraging states to build less robust insurance exchanges, or restricting health-care providers from steering patients to Obamacare plans instead of Medicaid.

-The chaos of the Obamacare repeal push did not suggest that Trump officials were pursuing a plan as coherent as the one laid out in the document, but it’s clear they’ve been doing whatever they can to undermine the health law.
+The chaos of the Obamacare-repeal push did not suggest that Trump officials were pursuing a plan as coherent as the one laid out in the document, but it’s clear they’ve been doing whatever they can to undermine the health law.
 Just last week the Trump administration proposed regulations to weaken Obamacare even further, and Congress doesn’t need to do a thing.